TheSmallBlue/BRC-ModelReplacement/README.md

 * Go into your FBX in your assets folder, and go into the model tab, on the top you'll see a "Scale factor" option.
 Change it to a larger number.
 After doing this, delete the old character from the Chara prefab, and re-add the fbx (unpacking and organizing just as before).
 When adding the spraycan or phone again, they should look better!

+* ### "My attacks dont work on police officers / enemies!!"
+* My bad, I assumed this wasnt used for anything so I ommited it in the tutorial: __Make sure to rename your lower leg bones to "leg2r" and "leg2l" respectively!__